programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 print(df.shape)
 ```

-the result of `(17546, 16)` will be returned, and we can see that our dataset now consists of 16 rows.
+the result of `(17546, 16)` will be returned, and we can see that our dataset now consists of 16 columns.

 ### Duplicates
 On occasion, despite rigorous submission guidelines, duplicate data can slip into a final dataset.
 The statement